softwareloop/softwareloop/README.md

 books and research, including the topic of analogies and analogy-making machines.
 I'm interesting in optimisation and I'm a fond user of [OptaPlanner](https://www.optaplanner.org/).

-I like engineering, anything from oil rigs to electric vehicles, and I'm glad when solving an engineering problem is part of my job.
+I like engineering, anything from oil rigs to electric vehicles, and computer science applied to engineering problems.

 My current learning goal is getting a grip on the Rust programming language.